3Mustard/cSharpCliErrorLogger/README.md

-# cSharpCliErrorLogger
+# CSharp Error logger
-easy way to log errors and display logged errors to console
+Write errors to desired filepath and read filepath to display errors in the console